pkgxdev/pkgx/README.md

 EoYAML
 ```

-If your poetry project needs other non pypa dependencies, like a c compiler,
+If your poetry project needs other non pypa dependencies (like a c compiler)
 then you can add them there too (eg. `llvm.org`, our deps are always named
 after project homepages because then you just google it and there’s no
 ambiguity).